 Many moms wonder about natural ways to increase milk supply at some point in their breastfeeding or breast pumping journey.
-We ask ourselves questions like 'am I making enough milk?' or 'what can I do to boost my milk supply while breastfeeding?'.
+We wonder, 'Am I making enough milk?' or 'What can I do to increase my milk supply while breastfeeding?'

 Luckily for us mamas, there are quite a few ways to help maintain and boost milk production.
-Here are nine natural ways to boost your milk supply.
+Here are nine natural ways to increase your milk supply.

 1. Stay hydrated.